Homemade Savory Crackers

 Blend ¾ cup Amy’s Southwestern Vegetable Soup (170g or 175ml or about a half a can).
 I used an immersion blender because I think it works better than my blendtec blender when I have a very small amount of something to blend.

 Mix the blended soup into the dry ingredients.
-You can mix it by hand or use a stand mixer fitted with the kitchenaid beater attachment (but don’t overmix the dough - you want to stop mixing as soon as you no longer see any dry ingredients).
+You can mix it by hand or use a stand mixer fitted with the kitchenaid paddle attachment (but don’t overmix the dough - you want to stop mixing as soon as you no longer see any dry ingredients).
 If it’s not a smooth ball (that doesn’t stick to your fingers), add more flour or water (just a teaspoon at a time) until it reaches the right consistency.
 You can also coat your hands with olive oil before mixing by hand to keep the dough from sticking to them.

 Chill the dough after covering or wrapping it in cling wrap for at least 30 minutes and up to 24 hours.
 You can speed this step up by freezing the dough for 10 minutes if you’re in a hurry.